khaors/geocompr/main.md

 ## Spatial operations on vector data

-This section provides an overview of spatial operations in the **sf** package.
+This section provides an overview of spatial operations on vector geographic data represented as simple features in the **sf** package before section \@ref(spatial-operations-on-raster-data), which presents spatial methods using the **raster** package.

 ### Spatial subsetting